franzbu/EnhancedSpaces.spoon/README.md

 ### Manual Moving and Positioning

-To make moving windows easier than having to hold on to the title bar (which you are still free to do), hold 'modifier1' or 'modifier2' down, position your cursor in any area within the window, click the left mouse button, and drag the window.
+To make moving windows easier than having to hold on to the title bar (which you are still free to do), hold 'alt' or 'ctrl' down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
 If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.

 ### Automatic Resizing and Positioning - Mouse and/or Trackpad

-For automatic resizing and positioning of a window, you simply move between 10 and 80 percent of the window beyond the left, right, or bottom borders of your screen using while pressing 'modifier1' or 'modifier2'.
+For automatic resizing and positioning of a window, you simply move between 10 and 80 percent of the window beyond the left, right, or bottom borders of your screen using while pressing 'alt' or 'ctrl'.

-As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use your 'modifier1' or 'modifier2'.
+As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use your 'alt' or 'ctrl'.
 However, once a window is moved beyond the screen borders, different positioning and resizing scenarios are called into action; they are as follows:

 * modifier1:
   * If windows are moved beyond the left (right) borders of the screen: imagine your screen border divided into three sections: if the cursor crosses the screen border in the middle section, the window snaps into the left (right) half of the screen.
 Crossing the screen border in the upper and lower sections, the window snaps into the respective quarters of the screen.
   * If windows are moved beyond the bottom border of the screen: imagine your bottom screen border divided into three sections: if the cursor crosses the screen border in the middle section, the window snaps into full screen.
 Crossing the screen border in the left or right sections, the window snaps into the respective halfs of the screen.

 * modifier2:
-  * The difference to 'modifier1' is that your screen has a 3x3 grid.
+  * The difference to 'alt' is that your screen has a 3x3 grid.
 This means that windows snap into the left third of the 3x3 grid when dragged beyond the left screen border and into the right third when dragged beyond the right screen border.
-If 'modifier2' is released before the left mouse button, the window will snap into the middle column.
+If 'ctrl' is released before the left mouse button, the window will snap into the middle column.

 * The moment dragging of a window starts, indicators will guide you.
 For changing their appearance see below.